-- Disable Security If you do not want to use wireless security, check this radio button.
-But it's strongly recommended to choose one of the following modes to enable security. - WPA/WPA2-Personal It's the WPA/WPA2 authentication type based on pre-shared passphrase.
-The router is configured by this security type by default.

-- Version you can choose the version of the WPA-PSK security on the drop-down list.
+- Disable Security If you do not want to use wireless security, select this check box, but it's strongly recommended to choose one of the following modes to enable security. - > WPA/WPA2-Personal(Recommended) It's the WPA/WPA2 authentication type based on pre-shared passphrase. - Version you can choose the version of the WPA-PSK security on the drop-down list.
 The default setting is Automatic, which can select WPA-PSK (Pre-shared key of WPA) or WPA2-PSK (Pre-shared key of WPA) automatically based on the wireless station's capability and request. - Encryption When WPA-PSK or WPA is set as the Authentication Type, you can select either Automatic, or TKIP or AES as Encryption.

-If you check the WPA/WPA2-Personal radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-19.
+If you check the WPA/WPA2-Personal(Recommended) radio button and choose TKIP encryption, you will find a notice in red as shown in Figure 4-19.

-WPA/WPA2 - Personal(Relation) ecommended)

-Version: Automatic(Recommended)
+Version: Automatic ▼

-Encryption: TKIP
+Encryption: TKIP •

-PSK Password: 12345670
+Wireless Password:

 (You can enter ASCII characters between 8 and 63 or Hexadecimal characters between 8 and 64.)

-Group Key Update Period: O Seconds (Keep it default if you are not sure, minimum is 30, 0 means no update)
+Group Key Update Period: 0 Seconds

+(Keep it defau ult if you are not sure, minimum is 30, 0 means no update)
-We do not recommend using the TKIP encryption if the device operates in 802.11n mode due to the fact that TKIP is not supported by 802.11n specification.